Using DocumentBuilder to Modify a Document

 Bookmarks are used frequently to mark particular places in the document where new elements are to be inserted.
 To move to a bookmark, use DocumentBuilder.moveToBookmark.
 This method has two overloads.
 The simplest one accepts nothing but the name of the bookmark where the cursor is to be moved.
 The following code example shows how to move a cursor position to a bookmark.
-You can download the template file of this example from here.

 This overload moves the cursor to a position just after the start of the bookmark with the specified name.
 Another overload DocumentBuilder.moveToBookmark moves the cursor to a bookmark with greater precision.
 It accepts two additional boolean parameters: